meelgroup/approxmc/README.md

 nix profile install github:meelgroup/approxmc
 ```

 Then you will have `approxmc` binary available and ready to use.
+If you want
+to build from source, you can follow the instructions in the instructions
+in the GitHub Action under the folder `.github`

 ## Providing a Projection Set
 For some applications, one is not interested in solutions over all the